Lover (Taylor Swift song): Lyrics and interpretation

-niñiata de mielda=
+Release

 Swift previewed "Lover" and part of the lyrics in a Vogue cover interview published on August 8, 2019.
 Three days later, she announced its release date at the 2019 Teen Choice Awards.
 Republic Records released "Lover" for digital download and streaming on August 16, 2019.
 The same day, a lyric video was released onto YouTube; it shows the song's lyrics projected onto a white bedsheet, on which home videos play in the background.
-On September 5, 2019, Billboard reported that "Lover" was the third radio single from the album, released to US pop and adult contemporary formats.
+On September 3, 2019, Hits reported that Republic had issued "Lover" to the US contemporary hit radio panels.
+Two days later, Billboard added that the track was also circulating on the adult contemporary format.

 Republic Records released three alternate versions of "Lover".
-The first, a duet remix featuring Canadian singer Shawn Mendes, was released on November 13, 2019.
+The first, a duet remix featuring the Canadian singer Shawn Mendes, was released on November 13, 2019.
 Mendes contributed verses written by himself.
-Media publications praised Mendes's verses and falsetto vocals, but complained that they occasionally became cloying.
+Media publications praised Mendes's verses and falsetto vocals but complained that they occasionally became cloying.
 The second, a remix subtitled "First Dance Remix", whose title refers to a newly-wed couple's opening dance at a wedding, was released on November 26, 2019.
-Featuring an orchestral arrangement used in Swift's performance at the 2019 American Music Awards, it received positive reviews for its ballroom atmosphere.
+Featuring an orchestral arrangement used in Swift's performance at the 2019 American Music Awards, it received positive reviews for its ballroom atmosphere and production.
 The third, a live version subtitled "Live at Paris", recorded at Swift's City of Lover concert, was released on May 17, 2020.